ivopetkov/html5-dom-document-php/docs/markdown/ivopetkov.html5domdocument.class.md

 ##### public [DOMElement](http://php.net/manual/en/class.domelement.php) [createInsertTarget](ivopetkov.html5domdocument.createinserttarget.method.md) ( string $name )

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Creates an element that will be replaced by the new body in insertHTML.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Returns: A new DOMElement that must be set in the place where the new body will be inserted.

 ##### public void [insertHTML](ivopetkov.html5domdocument.inserthtml.method.md) ( string $source [, string $target = 'beforeBodyEnd' ] )